jwhamilton99/macutilities/readme.md

 # Mac Utilities

 I make some macOS utilities.
-Only one is finished, but I'm working on more.

 Here they are: